barretodsp/rails_api/README.md

 # Rails

 ## Section
-This short step-by-step shows how you can run this api locally.
+This short step-by-step shows how you can run this api locally. \n
 Environment: Ubuntu 18.04 | Ruby 2.5.1 | Ruby on Rails 5.2 | Rspec 3.9

 **Subsection 1**